Group #1. TLI – Technology, Law and the Imaginary

 The AI and Health research line examines the transformative role of artificial intelligence in healthcare systems, biomedical research, and public health governance.

-It addresses the legal, ethical, and social implications of deploying AI-driven tools in diagnosis, prognosis, personalised medicine, and clinical decision support, with a particular focus on accountability, transparency, and patient autonomy.
+It addresses the legal, ethical, and social implications of deploying AI-driven tools in diagnosis, prognosis, personalised medicine, and clinical decision support, with a particular focus on accountability, transparency, patient autonomy and the protection of fundamental rights of patients.

-By integrating legal analysis with medical and technological perspectives, this research line contributes to the development of trustworthy, human-centred AI in healthcare, capable of enhancing innovation while safeguarding fundamental rights and public trust.
+These topics are examined in an interdisciplinary and comparative lens, encompassing non-European ethical and regulatory perspectives.
+In this way, this research line contributes to the ongoing international dialogue on trustworthy, human-centred AI in healthcare, capable of enhancing innovation while safeguarding fundamental rights and public trust.

-The ultimate aim is to contribute to a legal framework in which technological progress does not amplify existing inequalities but becomes a tool for empowerment and inclusion.
+The ultimate aim is to contribute to a legal framework in which technological innovation does not reinforce existing inequalities or cognitive dependencies, but instead supports empowerment, inclusion and the preservation of human autonomy.

 The research line on the Augmented Jurist is devoted to rethinking the identity, skills, and responsibilities of legal professionals in an era of pervasive digitalisation and artificial intelligence.